Io-Annotator/Samples/README.md

 # IO Annotator samples for Python, R and Node.js

-Here you can find sample on how to import and export data using our IO Annotator API.
+Here you can find samples on how to import and export data using our IO Annotator API.

 <img width="200" src="https://storage.googleapis.com/io-assets/logos/python.png">